parmenides-xyz/fheuler-swap/README.md

 ## Solution

-zOrbital reimagines Paradigm's [Orbital]() with Fully Homomorphic Encryption (FHE).
-All swap amounts and pool reserves are encrypted on-chain.
-The AMM computes valid swaps over ciphertext without ever decrypting the data.
+zOrbital reimagines Paradigm's [Orbital](https://www.paradigm.xyz/2025/06/orbital) with Fully Homomorphic Encryption (FHE).
+Swap any stablecoin for USDC in one pool (a feature-rich implementation of Paradigm's design, now with opt-in FHE for confidential swaps), and pay for goods/services both publicly/privately.
+By leveraging Fhenix's FHE Coprocessor (recently live on Base!), the AMM computes valid swaps over ciphertext without ever decrypting the data.

 Key properties:
 - **Encrypted reserves**: Pool state is never revealed